-Valued for its compact habit and late flowering, clusters of dark blue flowers appear as other ceanothus are finishing their show.
+Valued for its compact habit and late flowering, this selection offers clusters of dark blue flowers on short stems appearing just as other ceanothus are finishing their show.
 4 - 5 ft. tall and 6 - 7 ft. wide with shiny evergreen foliage.
-This would be a ceanothus to try in hot areas as well.
+This would be a ceanothus to try in hot areas.
+'Skylark' is believed to be a cross between Ceanothus thyrsiflorus and C. velutinus.
 Shrubby ceanothus provide seeds eaten by bushtits, mockingbirds, quail and finches, as well as cover for birds.